Create your first Entropy app on EVM

 result : Tails

-Note that: the script can fail due to some rpc issues.
+Note that: the script can fail due to transient RPC issues.
 You can run the script again to get the expected result.

 Next Steps